Jiaxigu/sleepsort/README.md

 Python implementation of sleepsort.

-Mainly serves as a template of distributable Python package.
+Mainly serves as a minimal template of distributable Python package.

 ## Install